 Selenium

 This is another widely used software automation tool.
-It is an open-source testing framework that is particularly well-suited for web applications.
+It is an open-source testing framework well-suited to web applications.
 This has been in the market for more than a decade and allows teams to create robust functional tests.
-Although Selenium is not entirely AI-driven itself, it will enable AI integration with other solutions to enhance its functionality.
-The primary drawback of this tool is that it requires testers to possess technical expertise, as they must write their own test scripts.
+Although Selenium is not fully AI-driven, it will enable AI integration with other solutions to enhance its functionality.
+The primary drawback of this tool is that it requires testers to have technical expertise because they must write their own test scripts.

 Key Features: